TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 validation of the parameter must be suppressed with :php:`@TYPO3\CMS\Extbase\Annotation\IgnoreValidation`.
-Finally, you can output validation errors in the template using the ``flashMessages`` Viewhelper when saving the data.
+Finally, you can output validation errors in the template using the ``flashMessages`` ViewHelper when saving the data.

 In figure 9-2, you can find an overview of the behavior of Extbase when displaying, editing respectively creating of domain objects in the